jp-gouin/helm-openldap/README.md

 - Upgrade may not work fine between `3.x` and `4.x`
 - Ldap and Ldaps port are non privileged ports (`1389` and `1636`) internally but are exposed through `global.ldapPort` and `global.sslLdapPort` (389 and 636)
-- Replication is now purely setup by configuration Extra schemas are loaded using `LDAP_EXTRA_SCHEMAS: "cosine,inetorgperson,nis,syncprov,serverid,csyncprov,rep,bsyncprov,brep"`
+- Replication is now purely setup by configuration Extra schemas are loaded using `LDAP_EXTRA_SCHEMAS: "cosine,inetorgperson,nis"` and `LDAP_CUSTOM_SCHEMA_DIR` for replication and ACLs (custom or default ones) ldif files.
   - For now this list is harcoded and will be configurable in a future update.
   - (let me know if you need this feature priorityzed)

-A default tree (Root organisation, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE` , however you need to use `customLdifFiles` to create a root organisation.
+A default tree (Root organisation, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE` , however you need to use `customLdifFiles` or `customLdifCm` to create a root organisation.

 - This will be improved in a future update.